frroliveira/sqlipa/README.md

-# SQlipa - SQlite Parser
+# SQLipa - SQLite Parser

 ## Introduction

-This is Java open-source library has classes for representing the AST of SQlite and do it's traversing.
-The current [SQlite](http://sqlite.org) version implemented is the 3.7.17.
+This is Java open-source library has classes for representing the AST of SQLite and do it's traversing.
+The current [SQLite](http://sqlite.org) version implemented is the 3.7.17.

 It uses [JavaCC](https://javacc.java.net) for specifying the grammar and [JUnit](http://junit.org) for testing.